 "Could we build [something that mimics Excel functionality] as an online product in a few months’ time?"
 I stumbled upon this hot topic on a software programmer humor forum.
 While programmers or developers may solve complex problems with automation, we often treat them like wizards with a magic wand.

 It’s important that we involve developers in high-level thought processes when considering new technology.
 There may be existing technology we can leverage, or we may not understand the financial implication behind what we are asking.

-Basically, it all boils down to this.
-Many of the problems with requests we submit relate to confusion about what exactly programmers do.
-So we’ve taken the time to highlight the main elements in a programmer job description:
+Many of the problems with requests we submit relate to confusion about what exactly programmers do, so we’ve taken the time to highlight the main elements in a programmer job description:

 - The title has been used to refer to a software developer, web developer, mobile applications developer, embedded firmware developer, software engineer, computer scientist or software analyst.